-This section provides an overview of the eight case studies of ICT-mediated citizen engagement initiatives that were studied as part of this research - summarising their genesis, key techno-design features and techno-social aspects, and outcomes for citizen engagement.
+This section provides an overview of the eight case studies of ICT-mediated citizen engagement initiatives that were studied as part of this research, summarising their genesis, key techno-design features and technosocial aspects, and outcomes for citizen engagement.

-3.1 Participatory hazards mapping platform for informal traders in Warwick market, South Africa towards inclusive municipal planning processes to address informal traders' participation in local governance.
+3.1 Participatory hazards mapping platform for informal traders in Warwick market, South Africa

+In Warwick market (located in eThekwini municipality, Durban), the NGO Asiye eTafuleni has been working towards inclusive municipal planning processes to address informal traders' participation in local governance.
 In recent years, state investment in ICT infrastructure development has encouraged many civil society groups in South Africa to explore techno-mediated processes for social inclusion.
-Asiye eTafuleni capitalised on the municipality-backed public WiFi in Warwick market, piloting a participatory hazards mapping platform in 2014, with the objective of creating an evidence base for legitimising informal traders' demands for a healthy, safe and sanitary working environment.
+Asiye eTafuleni capitalised on the municipality-backed public WiFi in Warwick market, piloting a participatory hazards mapping platform in 2014 (Figure 4), with the objective of creating an evidence base for legitimising informal traders' demands for a healthy, safe and sanitary working environment.